Andrew LaPrade, director

 Extra Credit – Students receive extra credit for such things as private lessons, performances outside the school program, service to the band, musical accomplishments, additional assignments, seating challenges, student leadership roles etc. The director must approve extra credit in advance.

 Students are expected to maintain their instruments in proper working condition.
 Students using school instruments will be expected to maintain those instruments and participate in a cleaning session at the conclusion of the school year.
 Any damage to a school instrument while checked-out to a student will result in repair costs to the student/parents.
 Students are expected to supply their own accessories.
-We will not have extra reeds, valve oil, mutes, etc., on hand, so please purchase your own to have available for class.
-The yearly fee of $75 is required for the use of all school owned instruments.
+We will not have extra reeds, valve oil, mutes, etc., on hand, so please purchase your own to have available for class. .

 As a family member of a AHS Band Student, you are automatically a Band Booster.
 The Band Boosters exist for the purpose of assisting the Band Department with non-musical needs: fund raising, distributing uniforms, chaperoning, etc. We encourage ALL parents and/or guardians to participate in this organization.
 Please check other areas of this website for opportunities to get involved!